mohitdamke/FriendZone-App/README.md

    - Download the `google-services.json` file and place it in the `app` directory.

 4. **Sync Gradle**
-   - Make sure to sync Gradle by clicking on `Sync Now` in the top right corner of Android Studio.
+   - Sync Gradle by clicking on `Sync Now` in the top right corner of Android Studio.

 5. **Run the App**
    - Select your device or emulator and run the app.

+---

-### Usage
+## Usage

 1. **Login and Registration**
    - Use the login screen to access existing accounts or register a new user.